ftena/nodejs-snippets/README.md

     npm list
-    npm list -g // for globally installed packages npm view [package_name] version // to see what's the latest available version of the package on the npm repository
+    npm list -g // for globally installed packages npm view [package_name] version // to see the latest available version of the package on the npm repository